hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     Make a note of the outputs for use later:

-    * connectionString
+    * connectionString (IoT Hub connection string)
-    * deviceIDs
+    * deviceIDs (device connection strings)

     > **Important**: The deviceIDs output contains a JSON array with the connection strings for each device.
-Use the text editor of your choice to extract the connection strings:
+Use the text editor of your choice to extract the connection strings for the truck, airplane, and container devices:

     ```json
     [